emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 ]

 == Labs
 #slide[
-  //TODO: Add time and date for the teams to be decided
   - Assignments should be worked on in teams
     - Work in fixed teams of two.
-Division of the teams of two in lab on XXX
+You need to enter your group into the Moodle room before the first lab.
-    - Working together means discussing things, explaining each other, helping each other out
+    - Working together means discussing things, explaining each other, helping each other out!
     - Every team member must be ability to explain the solution of each assignment
   - For PVL (precondition for examination):
     - Presence in all laboratories is obligatory!
-    In case of illness: Send a sick note and make up the Lab on another date
+    - In case of illness: Send a sick note and make up the Lab on another date
     - All assignments for the labs must be successfully solved
     - Each student must present at least two assignments on blackboard ]